-Glycemic Index in Beans - cooked
+Glycemic Index of Beans - cooked

 Greens